Mission: Impossible (1966 TV series): Tape scene

 A few episodes, mostly in the first season, deviated from the use of photos and a self-destructing tape in the mission briefing.
 The series pilot involved a phonograph record, which was delivered to Briggs in an airtight plastic envelope and which would "decompose one minute after the breaking of the seal" from exposure to air.
 A record used in another episode had to be played on a vintage phonograph, which had been rigged to scratch the record so badly as to render it unplayable once the briefing was complete.
 In another, Briggs received his instructions from a speaker in a drive-in movie theater.
-In a few instances, instructions at the end of the tape would ask Briggs/Phelps, "Please dispose of/destroy this recording in the usual manner/by the usual means."
-Briggs/Phelps would then toss it in an incinerator or use other means to destroy it.
+In a few instances, the tape ended with instructions for the listener to dispose of it himself; Briggs/Phelps would toss it into an incinerator or some other device to destroy it.

 After the first year, an entire season's worth of "tape scenes" were usually filmed all at once prior to production of the rest of the episodes.
 The voice instructions were added later, and the cast and crew never knew which tape scene would appear with which episode until it was broadcast.
 Some tape scenes were reused, with only minor changes to various insert shots and Johnson's recorded voice over.
 In the first season, for example, the same tape scene was used for both "Wheels" and "Legacy".
 The only differences were that the tape gave a different set of instructions in each episode, and a different set of insert shots of the photographs that Briggs is viewing is used.
 The cost-saving practice of recycling tape scenes continued throughout the series run; generally, each season reused at least one tape scene.
-One particular tape scene, of Phelps finding a tape in a parking lot attendant's hut, was actually used in three widely scattered episodes: "The Astrologer", "Recovery", and "The Vault".
+One particular tape scene, of Phelps finding a tape in a parking lot attendant's hut, was used in three widely scattered episodes: "The Astrologer", "Recovery", and "The Vault".